orangedaisy/bshowco/what-i-do.md

 documentation into a styleguide and pattern library that will inform future redesign and harmonization efforts throughout the rest of our software suite.

+### What have people said about your work?

+As I mentioned before, a large part of my job is interacting with customers, whether through representatives, or directly.
+Those customer insights are crucial to the success of our applications.
+Here's what a customer had to say after we gave a demo of a new custom feature for a unique workflow they wanted to implement:

+> I didn’t want to say this during the call in front of my boss [VP Marketing] because [after he said good things about our solution,] I did not want to sound like I was sucking up to my boss. [chuckle]<br><br>When you showed the mockup, I had to mute my phone.
+I was so impressed how you went from our silly little mockup ideas, and totally blew me away.
+I am so impressed by just how simple you were able to boil it down in the mockup.

+When our marketing department unveiled a new graphic it wanted to use in company demos, it spawned a heated internal discussion.
+Instead of putting focus on the value our company could provide to potential customers, some design elements of the graphic generated negative attention that distracted from its intended purpose.
+I provided targeted feedback that addressed the graphic's shortcomings in a cost effective manner and brought the conversation back to a more productive tone.
+The graphic's designer shared these comments after the dust
+settled:

+> I've been looking at comments on the graphic and compiling them.
+Nothing yet, but we are working on it and considering everything.<br><br>The main reason I'm emailing I noticed for almost every problem you bring, you propose a solution.
+Sometimes you spell it out, sometimes it's implicit.<br><br>Just wanted to say thank you for structuring it that way.
+This is very helpful.

 ### Where can I view examples of your work at FPX?

 Our primary business at FPX is enterprise B2B software, so I'm unable to share